tsmp-falcon-platform/ci-bundle-utils/examples/working-with-predefined-configs/README.md

 bundleutils ci-stop
 ```

-### Makefile
+### Optional Makefile

-The provided `Makefile` allows us the run commands from the root directory by:
+The provided `Makefile` allows us the run the above commands from the root directory by:

 - navigating to the bundle directory
 - performing the commands